Lego Star Wars: The Complete Saga

 Bonuses

 The Bonuses Door in the Cantina has a number of levels that require Gold Bricks to access.
 When this option is enabled, completing each of these Bonus levels (in Story Mode if they have a Story mode) will be a location to check.
 Additionally, watching the Lego Indiana Jones trailer (it can be skipped once started), and purchasing Indiana Jones from the shop are added as locations to check.
 Gold Brick logic currently only counts Gold Bricks earned from Chapter completion, True Jedi, 10/10 Minikits in a Chapter, and the singular Gold Bricks awarded for completing other Bonus levels.
-Depending on other options, not all Chapters could be enabled, so if there are not enough Gold Bricks logically available for a Bonus level to be accessed, that Bonus level will not be included in the multiworld.
+The True Jedi and 10/10 Minikits Gold Bricks are not included in Gold Brick logic if the corresponding locations are disabled.
+Depending on other options, not all Chapters could exist in your slot, so if there are not enough Gold Bricks logically available for a Bonus level to be accessible, that Bonus level will not be included in the multiworld.
 With all Chapters enabled, this adds 8 locations.

 25